MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/overview-update-channels.md

 There isn’t a set release schedule for Current Channel (Preview).
 In general, a new version of Current Channel (Preview) with new features is released at least a week or more before that new version is released to Current Channel.
 There might be several releases of Current Channel (Preview), with non-security updates, before that version is released to Current Channel.

 You should deploy Current Channel (Preview) to a small, representative sample of users in your organization.
-This can help you identify any possible issues for your organization before those new features are released more broadly to your users that have Current Channel.
+This small sample can help you identify any possible issues for your organization before those new features are released more broadly to your users that have Current Channel.

 We also encourage you to use Current Channel (Preview) so that you can identify any possible issues that you want us to fix before that version is released to Current Channel.
-This can help reduce the number of non-security updates that are needed for Current Channel.
+This approach can help reduce the number of non-security updates that are needed for Current Channel.

 ### Security updates for Current Channel
 If needed, security updates for Current Channel are released on the second Tuesday of the month.